 Master the Art of Using Essential Oils at Home!
 To help you reach your health goals with essential oils, please be sure to take the time to learn the fundamentals of aromatherapy.
 To help you do this, we have created a 10-Part Video Masterclass that we want to give you an opportunity to watch for FREE.
 This is our gift to you for being part of our Natural Living Family All you need to do is reserve your spot by clicking HERE.
 We'll see you there!

-Now that we can extract essential oils themselves, fragrant flowering plants take on a new light.
-Calendula undoubtedly utilizes its essential oils for the legendary beneficial companion plant actions it executes.
+Calendula undoubtedly utilizes its CO2 extracts, absolutes or infused oils for the legendary beneficial companion plant actions it executes.
 The ability to harness those actions and apply them to our health and wellness goals is rather exciting, don’t you think?

 Calendula Uses: 4 Incredible Calendula Oil Actions

-Whether you prefer the standalone essential oil or the combination of essential oil content alongside full medicinal compounds extracted within carrier oil, there are some overarching and incredible actions you will benefit from.
+Whether you prefer the standalone extract or the combination of volatile content alongside full medicinal compounds extracted within carrier oil, there are some overarching and incredible actions you will benefit from.
 Here are the top four to consider, keeping in mind that these are broad actions that can cover a range of applications.

 Calendula uses against…